dylan-isaac/minecraft-ai/docs/OBSERVABILITY.md

 # Observability and Testing

-This document describes the observability and testing infrastructure of the PydanticAI API Template project.
+This document describes the observability and testing infrastructure of the Minecraft AI project.

 ## Observability with LogFire